 Every year, more than 5,000 motorcycle riders suffer injuries in accidents, many of them due to another party’s negligence.
 As a motorcycle rider, you know that you must pay careful attention to the road to avoid injury.
 Many drivers of larger vehicles fail to pay proper attention to motorcycles on the road: pattern recognition leaves them looking for larger vehicles, rather than seeking out the smaller profile of a motorcycle.
 Not only that, motorcycles often fit tidily into larger vehicles’ blind spots, making it very difficult for those drivers to recognize the presence of a motorcycle.

 Unfortunately, motorcycles also do not provide significant protection for their riders, which means that motorcycle accidents often result in serious injuries to the rider of the motorcycle.
-If you suffered serious injuries in a motorcycle accident, contact Flora Templeton Stuart as soon as possible.
+If you suffered serious injuries in a motorcycle accident, contact experienced Kentucky personal injury lawyer at Flora Templeton Stuart as soon as possible.

 Motorcycle accidents can occur very quickly, and even the safest rider cannot always prevent those accidents.
 In many cases, even when motorcycle riders attempt to respond to threats on the road, the bike may spin out of control, its lighter weight making it difficult to keep it under control during tight maneuvers.